Prince Consort Gallery: Exhibitions and events

-During the 2019 London Design Festival (LDF), the Sony Design Studio installed an autonomous robotic AI construction called Affinity in Autonomy which explored how "the relationship between humans and technology will evolve".
-In 2023 the gallery displayed multi-disciplinary hand-crafted works titled Unstruck Melody by Nirbhai (Nep) Singh Sidhu, made in collaboration with the arts collective Without Shape Without Form.
 The 2025 edition of the LDF used the space to exhibit a series of "futuristic garments, combining symmetrical forms with complex curves" by Ryunosuke Okazaki.
 The show was the European debut of JOMONJOMON – conceptual pieces that reference the sculptural aesthetics of Japanese pottery from the Jōmon period (a dress from this series was also added to the museum's permanent collection).
-In 2024 the V&A hosted the Craft x Tech Tohoku Project, an exploration of how traditional "aesthetic sensibilities embedded in Japanese craft" can be reinterpreted through the lens of contemporary technology.
-The exhibition featured works designed by Ini Archibong, Sabine Marcelis, Studio Swine, and Yoichi Ochiai amongst others.